v-gb/ocamlmig/doc/what.md

 *)
 ```

+As you may have noticed, the `repl` expression and the definition of `create` are
+almost identical.
+This is no coincidence: when evolving an interface, it is common for
+an old value to be a shim calling newer values, as done above.
+Inlining that shim into
+a caller migrates uses of the old interface into uses of the new interface,
+i.e. exactly what we're trying to do.

 Now, not every interface change can be handled mechanically, and not every mechanical
 upgrade can be expressed with ocamlmig, but the hope is that "replacing value
 identifier by expression" is a useful tool nonetheless.